 (h) to comply with our legal obligations and resolve any disputes that we may have; and

 3) Disclosure of personal information to third parties

 We may disclose personal information to:

-(a) third party service providers for the purpose of enabling them to provide their services, including (without limitation) professional advisors, legal professionals, accountants, taxation specialists, financial advisors, funeral directors, insurance brokers, real estate agents, settlement agents or conveyancers, cleaners, property and asset valuers, removalists, debt collectors, insurance providers, payment systems operators, data storage, application, web-hosting and server providers;
+(a) third party service providers for the purpose of enabling them to provide an assessment, a quote or their services as requested by you, including (without limitation) professional advisors, legal professionals, accountants, taxation specialists, financial advisors, funeral directors, insurance brokers, real estate agents, settlement agents or conveyancers, cleaners, property and asset valuers, removalists, debt collectors, insurance providers, payment systems operators, data storage, application, web-hosting and server providers;

 (b) your nominated authorised contacts after your death to administer your estate;